Imports

 Welcome to DSC 10! 👋¶

-- DSC 10 is a guided tour of data science.
+- A guided tour of data science.

 Agenda¶